sparkflows/sparkflows-docs/docs/installation/user-groups/user-group-roles-permissions.rst

 Fire Insights supports multiple users.

 * Each user can belong to multiple groups and have multiple roles.
-* A user can be a designated as a superuser
+* A user can be a designated as a superuser.
 * The user should exist on HDFS (when running against a Hadoop Cluster).
 Fire can run independent of a Hadoop Cluster.